Stari GradTHE 2026 TRAVEL GUIDE

 Roman mosaics

-Just walking through Stari Grad’s historic core is a trip back in time.
+Just walking through the historic core of Stari Grad is a trip back in time.
 Underneath the cobblestone streets, there are mosaics dating back to the Roman era.
 In 2022, during excavations before the city began construction on sewage and water pipes, a much wider area of mosaics than had been unearthed a century ago was discovered.

 “The mosaics are decorated with multicolour geometric and floral motifs and are of superior workmanship,” said Vilma Matulić, a conservator at the Stari Grad Museum, “We will have a better insight into the purpose of this luxurious building of the Roman Faria after the analysis and interpretation of archaeological finds and after merging all the plans of rooms with mosaic floors under surrounding houses, which were excavated in previous decades.”
 By comparison with similar mosaics and known workshop styles, they can be dated to the 2nd century.